dev7ba/mempoolcp/README.md

 It has two modes of operation: a faster one using more memory and a normal one using less.
 The faster uses getrawmempool_verbose (a heavy call that uses a lot of memory if there are many txs). and then getrawtransaction + sendrawTransaction for each transaction.
 The normal mode uses getrawmempool (without verbose), then getmempoolentry + getrawtransaction + sendrawTransaction for each transaction.

+To reduce the final txs differences between mempools, a ZMQ subscriber listening at source node can be configured to store incoming txs while the program is executing, before program ends, those txs are sent to destination node.

 Configuration is done via the command line or via mempoolcp.conf in a file (to avoid using passwords in the shell).
 It can actively ask for the user and password if needed.

 It has an option to choose network (ports): mainnet, testnet, regtest...